• FR/EN/JA/KO

 • ETIENNE RENZO

-Punk off-camera: photographing with punk
+Punk off-screen: photographing with punk

 Étienne Renzo loves taking portraits of punks.
 He started long before the festive gatherings such as the "grosse entube", which he hosted on his airfield.
 Touched by the commitment, critical derision, creativity and humanity of the neo-keupons, he set out to meet them in their unlikely living quarters.
 With the idea of carrying out "photographic interviews", which was to become a veritable artistic project.